 Maraj has taught (and teaches), a range of courses to various populations—including high-school, undergrad, and grad students—since 2010.
 These include classes and workshops on rhetoric, composition, poetry, social justice writing, digital media, Black studies, and literature.
 In the classroom, he also studies and teaches about using social media writing for antiracism.

-Maraj is co-founder of Digital Black Lit & Composition (DBLAC), a national support network of Black graduate students studying language.
+Maraj is co-founder of Digital Black Lit & Composition (DBLAC), an inter-institutional support network of Black graduate students studying language.
 He has worked extensively with youth of color, including through Pitt-Assisted Communities and Schools’ Justice Scholars programs and Ohio State University’s Office of Diversity and Inclusion (Upward Bound and Young Scholars programs).
 He is an award-winning poet, whose work has appeared on the Academy of American Poets website and in several other print and online publications, most recently in Unsplendid, The Potomac Review, and Rock & Sling.